getporter/porter/docs/content/faq.md

 ## Does the Porter has its own Registry like DockerHub, ACR,Quay etc?

-NO Porter does has its own Registry, rather use an OCI compliant artifact store.And now DockerHub is also OCI compliant registry .The list of registries that works with CNAB ie bundles [here](https://porter.sh/compatible-registries/) .
+ No, Porter does have its Registry, rather use an OCI compliant artifact store.
+And now DockerHub is also OCI compliant registry.
+The list of registries that works with CNAB ie bundles [here](https://porter.sh/compatible-registries/) .

 ## What is the use of Mixins?

 Mixins provide the following features:
  * Install a tool into the bundle.
 It handles editing your dockerfile for you.
  * Mixins can adapt imperative command line tools to work with desired state.
-For example, the uninstall command should be re-runnable.
+   >For example, the uninstall command should be re-runnable.
 I should be able to re-run porter uninstall if there was an error and it     should pick up where it left off.
 Most command line tools are imperative though, and don’t handle errors in a way that works well with that (e.g. returning a failure when you attempt to delete something that   is already deleted).
  * Mixins provide rich metadata that end-users can use to both understand what a bundle will do, and companies can limit what bundles they allow based on both the mixins present and what functionality of the mi   xin is used.
  * Mixins help collect outputs from steps, and reuse those as arguments to subsequent steps.
-For example, the helm mixin can create a database and generate an output with the connection string.
+   >For example, the helm mixin can create a database and generate an output with the connection string.
 The terraform mixin can then use that connection string as an input variable, or even expose that output to the end-user when the bundle finishes running.

 You never have to use mixins, other than the built-in exec.
 You could write a custom dockerfile and then call a bash script.
 But most people find that working with mixins is easier.

 ## Are Porter Bundles and Docker-Compose the same?